 |---|---|---|---|

-| Sessions | Total visits to content pages | GA4 > Engagement > Pages and screens | No formula; use `sessions` metric |
+| Sessions | Total visits to content pages | GA4 > Engagement > Pages and screens | No formula; use sessions metric |

-| Organic Sessions | Visits originating from search engines | Use default channel `Organic Search` filter | Compare month-over-month for SEO impact |
+| Organic Sessions | Visits originating from search engines | Use default channel Organic Search filter |

-| Time on Page | Average time users stay engaged | GA4 `average_engagement_time` per page | Use >30s as a basic engagement threshold |
+| Time on Page | Average time users stay engaged | GA4 average_engagement_time per page |

-| Conversion Rate | % sessions with defined conversion event | Conversions / Sessions | Example: `conversions ÷ sessions × 100` |
+| Conversion Rate | % sessions with defined conversion event | Conversions / Sessions | Example: conversions ÷ sessions × 100 |

 | Leads Generated | Number of contacts recorded in CRM | CRM export matched to GA4 via UTM/session ID | Include lead quality tags (MQL/SQL) for context |